peytonvecchi/weather-forecast-script/README.md

 # weather-forecast-script
-This is my first functioning Python project!

-Python Weather Forecast Generator

-This code will generate a forecast using open weather API, and then send the forecast to a gmail account.
+This script will generate a forecast using open weather API, and then send the forecast to a gmail account.
 Geolocation API is used to get sunrise and sunset times.

 Make sure to add your own API keys, lat and lon values, emails, and passwords.